keyboardmedicNL/Assetto-corsa-discord-leaderboard/readme.md

 It gets the server name from the server config.

 # how to use:
+1. install python on your system from the python website https://www.python.org/downloads/
-1. create a config folder in the same folder as the script and make a config.json
+2. create a config folder in the same folder as the script and make a config.json
-2. place the following code in the config.json and configure as needed:
+3. place the following code in the config.json and configure as needed:
 ```
 {
     "interval": time in minutes on how often the script should update the leaderboards,